jkeohan/bonus_lectures/algos/problem_solving_patterns/multiple-pointers.md

 ## Prerequisites
 * Working knowledge of ascending/descending for loops
+* Working knowledge of while loops
-* Working knowledge of using multiple conditions in a for loop
+* Working knowledge of using multiple conditions in a loop

 ## Multiple Pointers